 As we have discussed so far, there are high standards that need to be met to be able to produce and call a pet food product “human-grade pet food,” and there are not too many human-grade dog food brands on the market that meet these requirements.

-One brand that offers human-grade dog food is Tylee’s.
-Their frozen dog food is AAFCO-approved and is made with all human-grade ingredients, which are prepared in licensed human food facilities.
+One brand that offers human-grade dog food is JustFoodForDogs.
+Their fresh frozen dog food is made with all human-grade ingredients, which are prepared in licensed human food facilities.

 Other dog foods may also meet these requirements, but it may require some extra research on your end to verify that the human-grade dog food meets all of AAFCO’s standards; pet food packaging may omit whether their facility was licensed by local authorities and if federal food regulations were met during manufacturing.
 Any dog food company that advertises their dog food as being human-grade without meeting AAFCO’s standards is making an unqualified claim and is misbranding their product.